 Now for the Johannine Epistles.
 Many scholars attribute the 1 John to the same author as the Gospel of John (Amos Wilder, “Introduction to the First, Second, and Third Epistles of John” in Nolan Harmon’s The Interpreter’s Bible, p.
 214.), while maintaining that a different author wrote 2 John and 3 John.
-However, the all three are very similar in style, vocabulary, and spelling to each other and the Gospel of John, so it’s possible that a John the Elder may have written all four books.
+However, the all three are very similar to each other in style, vocabulary, and spelling, as well as being similar to the Gospel of John, so it’s possible that a John the Elder may have written all four books.
 Eusebius stated that John the Elder was not John the Apostle.
 All four books were written around Ephesus between 90 and 110 CE.

 Attributed to James

 As for James, there were two apostles who bore that name.
 The first is James, son of Zebedee, brother of John, sometimes called “James the Great.”
 The second is referred to as James the Less, called the son of Alphaeus.
 There is also a James, son of Clopas and Mary of Clopas, who might be James the Less.
 It depends on your source.
 Then there is James the Just, brother of Jesus.
 James the Less is occasionally identified with James the Just, but it is more likely that they were different people.
 So there are four Biblical possibilities if we assume that a Biblical character wrote it.

 Church tradition attributes the Epistle of James to James the Just, who was martyred in 62 CE according to Josephus (or 69 CE if we use Hegesippus’ account).
 The epistle itself, however, is dated to the late first century or even early second, which means that James the Just could not have written it.
 The author does not claim that identity at all, in fact, and the theology of the epistle is contradictory to what is known of James, who was a Judaizer.
 See Early Christian Writings for more details on why the traditional attribution is considered incorrect.
 Who did write it?
 We don’t know.